caseyg/awesome/TOPICS.md

 *   [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞

+## bases

+*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
+Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

 ## defuddle

 *   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
 Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

 *   [kepano/defuddle](https://github.com/kepano/defuddle) - Get the main content of any page as Markdown.

+## jsoncanvas

+*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
+Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

+## md

+*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
+Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

+*   [kepano/defuddle](https://github.com/kepano/defuddle) - Get the main content of any page as Markdown.

+*   [yshavit/mdq](https://github.com/yshavit/mdq) - like jq but for Markdown: find specific elements in a md doc

 ## tailscale